 Another female musician, Laila Amer, was also handed a prison sentence by Egyptian authorities on 27 February for “inciting debauchery and immorality” in relation to her “suggestive gestures and dancing” in the music video for her song “Bos Omak” (Look at Your Mother).
 The musician was sentenced to two years in prison alongside the director of the music video who received a three-month sentence, reported The Washington Post.

 The head of the Egyptian Musicians Syndicate, Hany Shaker, called the video “an insult to the Egyptian people” and said he had cancelled Amer’s membership, whilst the lawyer who filed the complaint against Leila Amer called the video a “great risk” and a “moral disaster”, reported The Independent and Metro.
-The case is open to appeal.

 Earlier in 2018, pop singer Shyma saw her two-year prison sentence reduced to one after appeal on 1 January, reported Egypt Independent.
 The singer received her initial sentence on 12 December 2017 for “inciting debauchery and immorality” and “publishing an indecent film” in her music video for song “Andy Zoroof” (I Have Problems), which authorities considered to be too daring and suggestive.
 Additionally, the singer was ordered to pay a fine of 10,000 Egyptian Pounds (approx. 475 euros).
 The director of the video was also handed the same sentence in absentia.
 On 16 November 2017, the Egyptian Musicians Syndicate withdrew her annual license because of the “pornographic” video.